LACMIP/emu/docs/_documentation/donating.md

 - **If you are donating a large collection**, be aware that a more comprehensive inventory may be requested _prior_ to the collection arriving at the museum, the purpose of which is to ensure LACMIP is the most appropriate repository for your fossils.
 - **Detailed locality information is highly preferred**, and may be provided by downloading and completing a copy of our [Locality Request Form](https://docs.google.com/spreadsheets/d/1v1xc2jFS-fva_YW_9lPM89yGpv7XCacIA1H0SAAgA8w/edit?usp=sharing).

 :warning: **Be prepared to provide evidence that all fossils to be donated were legally acquired, be this via personal collection, purchases, or otherwise.
 In the case of fossils from international localities, import/export documentation from the country/ies of origin may be requested**.
 Documentation may include, but is not limited to, copies of collecting permits, letters of permission to collect, and/or import/export documentation.
 While we aim to accommodate donations whenever possible, the museum reserves the right to decline fossils and other materials that are not well documented.
+Refer to our guide on ["Collecting Permission & Permitting for Fossil Invertebrates"](https://drive.google.com/file/d/17WgKYogDTRmVWNiIU4qxP4gImo3oiwiF/view?usp=sharing) for more information.
 {: .notice--warning}

 ## 2. Transportation